Eugene Mamut: Experimental techniques

+Stereoanimation

-In 1973, at the Kharkiv Polytechnic film studio, Yevhenii Mamut and his colleagues produced Vanka-Vstanka, a stereographic puppet animation incorporating live-action performance and filmed in colour—recognized as the first artistic stereo animation in the USSR.
+In 1973, at the Kharkiv Polytechnic film studio, Mamut and his colleagues produced Vanka-Vstanka, a stereographic puppet animation incorporating live-action performance and filmed in colour—recognized as the first artistic stereo animation in the USSR.
 The film was publicly presented in Kyiv using red-green anaglyph 3D glasses.
 Unlike holography, stereoscopic cinema remains a spectacle of flat but dual images—recorded and viewed separately for the right and left eyes.
 In this sense, even stereoscopic film maintains a two-dimensional image structure, but one specifically designed for binocular perception, thus enhancing spatial illusion without abandoning the plane of traditional cinematography.